kutaybulun/rev_d_shim/custom_cores/lcb/cores/shim_threshold_integrator/spec.md

 - **Inflow Logic**:
   - For each channel, captures the absolute value of the input every 16th clock cycle.
   - Aggregates values into a sample sum.
-  - Pushes sample sums into the FIFO when the inflow sample timer resets.
+  - Pushes 8 sample sums (one per channel) into the FIFO when the inflow sample timer resets.
 - **Outflow Logic**:
-  - Pops 8 samples from the FIFO when the outflow timer reaches 16.
+  - Pops 8 samples from the FIFO when the outflow timer reaches 16 (one per channel).
   - Moves queued samples into outflow values and remainders.
   - Updates the running total sum for each channel using the difference between inflow and outflow values.
 - **Threshold Check**: